MichaelShults/MichaelShults/README.md

 ## What I'm Working On (June 2025)
 - Building a small Flask app to practice QA
-- Wrote STP and STD docs for version 0.0.1
+- Wrote STP and STD docs for two development cycles
-- Ran 5 basic test cases manually in Chrome, Edge, Firefox, and Opera
+- Ran 10 basic test cases manually in Chrome, Edge, Firefox, and Opera
-- Logged results in an STR
+- Logged results in STR docs
 - Starting to look into Postman and Playwright

 ## Projects